wjoe113/MiniJournal/README.txt

 Good handwritting is not required but helpful.

 Symbol Collection Functionailty:
 - Write anything and tap on the inkCanvas to recognize what you drew.

+Calculator:
-Also, if you include an "=" at the end of an equation (including trig) it will solve the equation.
-No paretheses.
+- If you include an equal sign ("=") at the end of an equation (including trig equations) and tap the canvas it will solve the equation.
+Do not include parentheses, the calculator will automatically perform the correct order of operations.
+If you include text in the equation (not including trig functions) it will tell you to retry writing the equation.

-Everything works!
+Thanks for reading!